 As part of my continuing education I often read research reports, or reports of research reports, which I tuck away in my toolkit.
+Sometimes I collect videos.
 I also talk to my medical team about what I find when appropriate.
 It is OK, after three years they’ve kind of adjusted to their patient full of questions.

-The articles are in alphabetical order by title.
+The articles and videos are in alphabetical order by title.

 Please read these with care and ALWAYS talk to your doctor or appropriate allied health professional if you are particularly interested in any of the topics.

 4 Resilient Ways To Cope With Chronic Pain – Resilient patients see movement as medicine.